 This post may contain affiliate links.
 Please read my disclosure policy for more details.

 This hearty white bean and kale soup is chock full of veggies and filling.
-It’s the kind of soup that warms you up, packed with flavor, health benefits and low calories, too.
+It’s the kind of soup that warms you up, packed with flavor, and it’s low calories too.

-This hearty soup is fairly simple, but it still has a bold flavor that stands up on its own, so good with just some crusty bread or easy focaccia for dipping.
-We usually end up topping it with some parsley pesto (always ready in my freezer!) and grated parmesan, it tastes delicious!
+It’s absolutely delicious with croutons, crusty bread, easy focaccia or pesto bread for dipping.
+We usually end up topping it with some parsley pesto (always ready in my freezer!) or grated parmesan.

 What ingredients you need